Kane Roberts

-Kane Roberts (born Robert William Athas; January 16, 1962) is an American heavy metal guitarist best known for his work with Alice Cooper.
-Additionally, he has performed as a solo act, and his cover of the unreleased Bon Jovi song "Does Anybody Really Fall In Love Anymore" (which had already been covered by Cher on her Heart of Stone album) cracked the Top 40 on the Billboard Hot 100.
-He also played a cameo role as a road worker in Wes Craven's Shocker.
+Kane Roberts (born Robert William Athas; January 16, 1962) is an American rock guitarist and singer best known as a former lead guitarist for Alice Cooper.
+Additionally, he has performed as a solo act, and his cover of the Bon Jovi song "Does Anybody Really Fall in Love Anymore?" cracked the Top 40 on the Billboard Hot 100.
 Roberts is notable for his Rambo-like appearance and physique and his usage of an electric guitar shaped like a machine gun.

 Career

 Roberts was the guitarist who played on Alice Cooper's Constrictor and Raise Your Fist and Yell and their respective tours.
 He is the man responsible for Alice's metal years in the late 1980s, as he co-wrote nearly every track from those albums.
 Just by being on stage, he was a part of the show with his huge physique and rocket shooting guitars.

-After Raise Your Fist, Roberts released his first solo album, Kane Roberts, which featured Cooper's lyrics on "Full Pull."
+After Raise Your Fist and Yell, Roberts released his first solo album, Kane Roberts, which featured Cooper's lyrics on "Full Pull."
 He then guested on Cooper's 1989 Trash album, playing guitar on "Bed of Nails," which he co-wrote.
 Two years later, he released a second solo album, Saints and Sinners, which contained the Bon Jovi-penned "Does Anybody Really Fall in Love Anymore?", previously recorded by Cher as well.

 While he is primarily a guitar player, Roberts is also a skilled vocalist, capable of extreme high range, as is evident on his solo projects.
 He has contributed backing vocals on several albums, including Steve Vai's Sex & Religion, Desmond Child's Discipline, and the song "Shocker" by the Dudes of Wrath, which served as the title track from the 1989 film of the same name.

 His additional musical contributions include playing on the Bob Ezrin-produced Count Three & Pray album by Berlin, and the 1986 Rod Stewart album Every Beat of My Heart.
 He also co-wrote "Take It Off" with Paul Stanley and Bob Ezrin, which appeared on Kiss' Revenge album.